obj63mc/silverstripe-google-cloud-storage/README.md

 SilverStripe module to store assets in Google Cloud Storage rather than on the local filesystem.

-Note: This is a pre-release module, and does not currently implement any kind of bucket policy for protected assets.
+Note: This is a pre-release, and does not implement any kind of bucket policy for protected assets.
+There is an example ACL for public/protected assets [here](./acl-examples.md)

-This is based primarily off of https://github.com/silverstripe/silverstripe-s3
+This was initially based off of https://github.com/silverstripe/silverstripe-s3

 ## Environment setup